ezEngine/docs-src/pages/docs/graphics/render-pipeline/render-pipeline-passes.md

 * `HighlightColor`: Outline and overlay color.
 * `OverlayOpacity`: Opacity of the fill drawn over the selected object.

+## Screen Space Shadow Pass

+Generates a screen-space shadow mask using per-pixel ray marching against the depth buffer.
+The shadow mask is used by directional lights that have `ScreenSpaceShadows` enabled to produce contact shadows for surfaces that are too fine for shadow maps to capture.

+The pass takes a resolved depth buffer as input and produces a single-channel shadow factor texture.
+This texture is consumed by the [Opaque Forward Render Pass](#opaque-forward-render-pass) during lighting.

+**Properties:**

+* `SurfaceThickness`: Controls how thick surfaces are considered to be during the ray march.
+Smaller values produce thinner, tighter contact shadows; larger values tolerate more depth variation before the shadow terminates.
+Range: `0.001` to `0.5`, default `0.005`.
+* `ShadowContrast`: Sharpens or softens the shadow falloff.
+Higher values give harder shadow edges; lower values produce a more gradual falloff.
+Range: `1.0` to `10.0`, default `4.0`.

+See [Screen Space Shadows](../../graphics/lighting/dynamic-shadows.md#screen-space-shadows) for usage instructions.

 ## Separated Bilateral Blur Pass

 A depth-aware blur that preserves silhouette edges.
 Uses a two-pass separable bilateral filter that considers both spatial distance and depth difference, preventing blur from bleeding across object boundaries.
 Commonly used to smooth out SSAO or similar noisy per-pixel effects.